 Back in the day, I used to toss my gear into any bag I could find, but not only did my gear get smashed, but it looked unprofessional on the job.
-So, having the right camera bag for you equipment really does keep it safe and helps you look like you mean business.
+So, having the right camera bag for your equipment really does keep it safe and helps you look like you mean business.

 What’s in your gear bag?

 I always tell people that their images will stand out if they tried new things.
 Do this by trying out a new lens, focal length, aperture, some crazy angle or new technique.
 For example, after shooting FMX for eight years, I wanted to try something different, so I spent the whole day shooting with my 50mm lens on an aperture of f/1.4.
-This constricted the types of images I could take, but it also forced me to come up with new ideas, helping me to take images I had never took before.
+This constricted the types of images I could take, but it also forced me to come up with new ideas, helping me to take images I had never taken before.
 It was great fun.
 Remember that not everything is always going to work out 100%, but you still learn along the way and you might even capture something that blows your mind!

 What is your favourite sport to photograph and why?

 I shoot many different sports, so this is a tough question to answer, but if I had to choose it would include FMX, BMX and breakdancing.
 In Japan these are all still considered minor sports, so the people involved have to work super hard to build their careers and create a positive environment for themselves and their fellow athletes to work in.
 By photographing these sports, I feel that in some small way I am helping Japan showcase these unique sports.
-I don’t know that I would’ve gotten the same feeling if I had been shooting soccer or baseball, if you know what I mean?
+I don’t know that I would’ve gotten the same feeling if I had been shooting soccer or baseball if you know what I mean?